Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 I know this one personally.

 There are moments where, on paper, I should be in pieces.
 Someone close dies and I don’t cry.
 I go matter-of-fact.
 I organise.
 I do what needs doing.
 I keep it together.
-I become efficient.

-And people might call that “strong”.
+People might call that “strong”.

 But what I recognise now is that it’s a pattern.
-A very intelligent one.

 That’s not because I don’t care.